simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 ### Radio Switching Gap

-The ESP32 WiFi radio cannot be in promiscuous mode and perform an active AP scan simultaneously.
-The firmware switches between these modes, which means **deauth frames that arrive during the ~3 second scan window will not be captured**.
+The ESP32 WiFi radio can't be in promiscuous mode and perform an active AP scan simultaneously.
+The firmware switches between these modes, which means **deauth frames that arrive during the ~3 second scan window won't be captured**.
 An attacker that precisely times deauth bursts to coincide with scan windows could theoretically evade detection - though this would require knowledge of the device's scanning schedule.

 ### 2.4 GHz Only

-The ESP32 radio is a 2.4 GHz device. **5 GHz and 6 GHz networks are not scanned or monitored**.
-In environments where 5 GHz evil twins are the attack vector, this device will not detect them.
+The ESP32 radio is a 2.4 GHz device. **5 GHz and 6 GHz networks aren't scanned or monitored**.
+In environments where 5 GHz evil twins are the attack vector, this device won't detect them.

 ### Passive Range